Vurv78/E2-CoroutineCore/README.md

 # E2-Coroutine Core

+This won't be worked on until I get an actual workflow with VExtensions going. https://github.com/Vurv78/VExtensions/wiki/CoroutineCore
+Will be archived until that happens.

 This is an extension for an addon for Garry's Mod, wiremod, specifically expression2.
 This adds coroutine and try & catch functionality to e2, that lets you do stuff like make a function sleep for a few seconds or make a function that has four 'for' loops in each other without hitting quota.